Wednesday, May 8, 2024

 Materials required for this card are:

-7. adhere the dsp and paper strip together using liquid glue, then adhere to the base card, using liquid glue
+6. adhere the dsp layer to the base card using liquid glue

 Hope you liked today's card.
 If you would like more information on how to make it, please don't hesitate to contact me, I'd love to hear from you.